Caddie at Maidstone Club charged with manslaughter after fatal brawl

 Neither Dern nor Somers' family could be reached for comment.

 East Hampton Town Police responded to the Lincoln Avenue home shortly before 11 p.m. following a 911 call.
-Somers was taken to Southampton Hospital where he was pronounced dead.
+Somers was taken to Stony Brook Southampton Hospital where he was pronounced dead.

 Prosecutors said the fight was sparked when Dern's wife told Somers to leave the home because she wanted to put her two sons, ages two and four, to bed.